Empress (chess): Value

 Ralph Betza (inventor of chess with different armies, in which the empress was used in one of the armies) rated the empress as about nine points, equivalent to a queen, as the knight and bishop were about equal and the empress and queen were simply the knight and bishop with the power of a rook added to both.
 He noted that the queen may be slightly stronger than the empress in the endgame, but that the empress, on the other hand, has a greater ability to give perpetual checks and salvage a draw in an otherwise lost game.
 Unlike the queen, which can move in 8 different directions, the empress can move in 12.

 In the endgame of king and amazon (queen+knight compound) versus king and empress, the amazon usually wins, but in a few positions, the weaker side may force a draw by setting up a fortress.
 These fortresses force the side with the amazon to give perpetual check, as otherwise the side with the empress can force a simplification or give its own perpetual check.
 King and empress versus king is a forced win for the side with the empress; checkmate can be forced within 11 moves.
 In comparison, the queen requires 10 moves, and the rook requires 16.

 The drawing positions in the queen versus pawn endgame do not exist in the empress versus pawn endgame.

 Examples

 Many chess variants use a rook+knight compound, but due to its powerful ability, it is uncommon for variants to use more than one per colour on a normal 8×8 board.
 Seirawan chess uses one such piece (called an elephant) per colour.
-Capablanca chess uses one chancellor per colour on a 10×8 board.
+Capablanca chess uses one empress per colour on a 10×8 board.

-Almost chess replaces queens with chancellors; these pieces are approximately equal in value.
+Almost chess replaces queens with empresses; these pieces are approximately equal in value.